-The project will train psychiatric-mental health nurses on providing culturally competent care to boost the effectiveness of psychiatric services.
-Due to the numerous evidences, clinicians ought to endorse the education initiative in order to significantly expand nurses' knowledge, attitudes, skills, and behaviors (Chu et al., 2022).
-The student will use the framework to guide the project in the right directions of ensuring nurses design care that respects patients' cultural values and beliefs (McFarland & Wehbe-Alamah, 2019).

 Leininger’s framework is based on five key principles: respecting diversity, conducting cultural self-evaluations, understanding the dynamics of cultural changes, integrating cultural knowledge, and adapting to diversity (McFarland & Wehbe-Alamah, 2019).
 As such, the tenets can be used in the project to stress the relevance of a cultural competence education.
 For example, respecting diversity suggests embodying cultural differences.
 Conversely, self-evaluations allow nurses to ruminate on their cognizance of cultural diversity and confront any biases they may hold.
 Additionally, grasping cross-cultural dynamics and promoting open communication are essential for enhancing patient care (McFarland & Wehbe-Alamah, 2019).
 Thus, the student will draw inferences from these insights and assimilate them in the project as optimal resources (Sahamkhadam et al., 2023).